List of fishes of Yellowstone National Park: Rainbow trout

-Rainbow-Cutthroat hybrids
+Rainbow-cutthroat hybrids

-A Cutbow (Oncorhynchus clarki x mykiss) is a fertile hybrid between a rainbow trout (Oncorhynchus mykiss) and a cutthroat trout (O. clarki).
+A cutbow (Oncorhynchus clarki × mykiss) is a fertile hybrid between a rainbow trout (Oncorhynchus mykiss) and a cutthroat trout (O. clarki).
 While cutbow hybrids may occur naturally, most native populations of rainbows and cutthroats were separated by geography or habitat.
 With the introduction of non-native rainbow trout into Yellowstone cutthroat habitat, cutbow hybridization has become a serious threat for native cutthroat populations due to genetic pollution.
 Cutbows occur in Yellowstone anywhere both species are present.

 Brook trout

 Brook trout (Salvelinus fontinalis) were widely stocked in park waters beginning in 1890.
 Preferring cooler water, brook trout were easily displaced by introduced brown and rainbow trout in the lower reaches of the major river systems.
 Today brook trout exist in the upper Firehole River above Kepler Cascades and in other Firehole tributaries like the Little Firehole River, Iron Spring and Sentinel Creeks.
 In the Gardner River drainage they are common above Osprey Falls.
 They also occur in many lakes and ponds.
-Brook Trout are found in the Middle Creek drainage of the Shoshone River and tributaries of Shoshone Lake.
+Brook trout are found in the Middle Creek drainage of the Shoshone River and tributaries of Shoshone Lake.

 Lake trout

-Lake Trout (Salvelinus namaycush) were one of the first non-native species introduced into Yellowstone.
+Lake trout (Salvelinus namaycush) were one of the first non-native species introduced into Yellowstone.
 They are also the largest fish species in the park growing to an average length of 20 in.
 In 1890 42,000 fingerlings were planted in Lewis Lake and Shoshone Lake at the time, barren of fish because of Lewis Falls.
 Sometime thereafter, they were also introduced into Heart Lake.
 Lake trout over 30 lbs have been caught in Lewis, Shoshone and Heart lakes.
 The park record is 42 lbs from Heart Lake in 1931.

 In 1994, lake trout were discovered in Yellowstone Lake and were believed to have been either accidentally or intentionally introduced as early as 1989 with fish taken from Lewis Lake.
 The introduction of lake trout into Yellowstone Lake has caused a serious decline in the Yellowstone cutthroat trout population and the National Park Service has an aggressive lake trout eradication program on the lake.

 Lake chub

-The Lake chub (Couesius plumbeus), although native to the Missouri and Yellowstone river drainages in Montana and Wyoming, it is not native to Yellowstone.
+The lake chub (Couesius plumbeus), although native to the Missouri and Yellowstone river drainages in Montana and Wyoming, it is not native to Yellowstone.
 It was most likely introduced into Yellowstone Lake and McBride Lake and Abundance Lake in the Slough Creek drainage by bait fisherman.
 It is not common, but probably well established in the Slough Creek drainage.